Get Some Professional Advice First

 Fixed Rates

 Fixed-rate mortgages in Australia are influenced by the term you select, typically ranging from one to five years.
+For example, a two-year fixed-rate loan for an owner-occupier currently has an approximate rate of 6.03%.
 Shorter terms often come with lower fixed rates, while longer terms provide the benefit of stable, predictable repayments, which can be beneficial if you prefer to avoid interest rate fluctuations.

 Rate Differences Between Investors and Owner-Occupiers